 Intrigued?
 Think your group of runner friends might like to try it out?
 Here’s 5 Tips on How to Organize an Unofficial Beer Mile Run.

-- Offer options for all of your runners so everyone who wants to can participate.
-(See above)
+Offer options for all of your runners so everyone who wants to can participate can.